 Trailing the A's, 9-8, in the bottom of the ninth, the Indians get runners to second and third with nobody out.
 Rollie Fingers retires George Hendrick and Charlie Spikes, but with first base still open manager Al Dark elects to pitch to John Ellis, who promptly lines a single to center to win the game.

 Hank Aaron hit his last big league homer off Angels' hurler Dick Drago en route to a 6-2 Brewers' win.
 The round tripper is 'Hammerin' Hank's' 755th and establishes the all-time major league record for career home runs.

-Mark Fidrych throws his 12th complete game in his 13th start of the season, a streak that includes three 11-inning contests.
-The 21 year-old Tiger rookie right-hander gives up 10 hits, defeating Minnesota at Metropolitan Stadium, 8-3.
+Mark Fidrych throws his twelfth complete game in his 13th start of the season, a streak that includes three 11-inning contests.
+The 21 year-old Tiger rookie right-hander from Massachusetts gives up ten hits, defeating Minnesota at Metropolitan Stadium, 8-3.

 Toronto establishes a team record for runs scored in an inning when eleven players cross the plate at the Kingdome in the ninth inning.
 The Blue Jays' barrage in the final frame leads to an eventual 12-7 victory over Seattle.

 Don Mattingly ties a major league mark when he is credited with 22 putouts in the Yankees' 7-1 victory in the Metrodome.
 'Donnie Baseball' matches the one-game record established in 1906 by Hal Chase, another Bronx Bomber first sacker